Penelope Keith: Awards and honours

 On 2 April 2002, her 62nd birthday, Keith began a one-year term as High Sheriff of Surrey, the third woman to hold the post.
-She has also served in the past as a Deputy Lieutenant of Surrey.
+She had also served in the past as a Deputy Lieutenant of Surrey.

 Keith was appointed an Officer of the Order of the British Empire (OBE) in the 1989 New Year Honours.
 She was made a Commander of the Order of the British Empire (CBE) in the 2007 New Year Honours for "charitable services".
-In the 2014 New Year Honours, she was made a Dame Commander of the Order of the British Empire (DBE) for services to the Arts and to Charity.
+In the 2014 New Year Honours, she was made a Dame Commander of the Order of the British Empire (DBE) for services to the arts and to charity.